Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 ### Register an app
 Create a new app at [apps.dev.microsoft.com](https://apps.dev.microsoft.com), or follow these [detailed steps](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-app-registration).
 Make sure to:
-- Use an identity that will be known by the tenant you intend to try the application with
+- Use an identity that will be known by the tenant you intend to use with the application
 - Copy down the **Application Id** assigned to your app, you'll need it soon.
 - Add the **Web** platform for your app.
 - Enter two **Redirect URI**s.
 The base URL for this sample, `https://localhost:44321/`, as well as `https://localhost:44321/Account/AADTenantConnected`.
 These are the locations which the v2.0 endpoint will be allowed to return to after authentication.